Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: 10 days
 You grasp the face of a creature within your reach and drive your thumb into its eye, forcing it to succeed on a CHAa Save or be Cursed for the duration of the spell.
 One of the cursed creature’s eyes clouds over, occasionally weeping a small amount of blood, and it gains disadvantage on WIS (Perception) checks.
 As an action, you can see through the cursed creature’s eyes and hear what it hears until the start of your next turn, gaining the benefits of any special senses that the creature has.
 During this time, you are deaf and blind with regard to your own senses.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 5 or higher, the Duration is 30 days.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 5 or higher, the Duration is 30 days.
 If you use a spell slot of Level 7 or higher, the spell lasts until it is dispelled.
 - **Classes**: Bard
 *(Source: CS)*